 |"The difference between the artist and the non-artist is that the artist never stops playing" - Alex Mozart|

 Upon graduating from the University of Illinois, Karen continued to study art at the Studio in the Woods, Wauconda, Il., and the Main Street Art Center, Lake Zurich, Il.
-Karen has studied with renowned artists, Sandford Birdsey, JoBeth Gilliam, Michael Ireland, Frankie Johnson, Tom Lynch, Letty Nowak, Jim Salem, and Frank Webb.
+Karen has studied with renowned artists, Sandford Birdsey, Michael Ireland, Frankie Johnson, Jim Salem, Richard Stephens, Alvaro Castagnet, Joseph Zbuvik and Frank Webb.

 In 2010 Karen's work was selected to decorate the remodeled Hyatt Resort in Old Town Key West and is prominately displayed in each room.